 While you can create a will using free online templates, working with a lawyer is a safer option that helps ensure the document will stand up in court.
 You must also work with a lawyer to set up a trust.
 Creating a will can cost anything from $0 to a few hundred dollars, while establishing a trust can cost a few thousand dollars, depending on the complexity of your estate.

-If you're hoping to establish a trust in the future, it's wise to start saving up for legal expenses now.
+If you're hoping to establish a trust in the future, it's wise to prepare yourself financially for legal expenses now.
 Creating a will is more affordable — so if you're short on funds, start there and then scale up to a trust.

 Bottom line

 Having both a will and trust in place is more than a way to make life easier for your loved ones as they cope with the stress of inheritance and asset division.
-It can also be a hidden sign of financial stability and a great way to prove that you're fully aware of — and in control of — your current financial situation.
+It can also be one of the hidden signs of financial stability and a great way to prove that you're fully aware of — and in control of — your current financial situation.

 If you're unsure how to start writing a will and setting up a trust, getting in touch with an estate planner is the perfect place to start.